Our Story and Commitment to Fair Trade

 The Background

-My background is in Nutrition with more than a hint of international politics, and I still work as a Dietitian in the NHS in the area of maternal health.
+My background is in Nutrition with more than a hint of international politics.
+I still work as a Dietitian in the NHS in the area of maternal health.

 Yho!Yho! was established to combine my love of Southern Africa with the desire to source products for young children which were original, fun and provided a source of income for mothers.
 The criteria for products is that they are practical, colourful and I would want to buy them.
 And all must be made in accordance with the principles of Fair Trade.